dahvid10/Terrorism_Torture/README.md

 - potential war outbreaks in east africa
 - internet of bodies
 - people's minds seem to be allowing robotic manipulation
-- memory scans of people's lives
+- memory scans of brains to examine people's lives

 A vagus nerve contraption seems to be in my body and is torturing me.
 My teeth have now started discoloring.
 It may use nanotechnology that you may be familiar with.